 Do not doubt it and get your ticket.
 It also includes the visit to the house with a smart guide and a few drinks later.

 6. How and where to buy tickets to Casa Batlló?

 You can buy tickets at Casa Batlló but it is going to be hard.
-This house is one of the favourites of the public, so be ready for the crowd.
+This house is one of the favorites of the public, so be ready for the crowd.

-Do not worry about anything and open all your senses for this marvellous and fantastic masterpiece.
+Do not worry about anything and open all your senses to this marvelous and fantastic masterpiece.